pes18fan/kaze/DOCUMENTATION.md

 Kaze's standard library is called `Yawaraka`.
 It's currently very minimal and only has a few functions:

 ```
-print(arg)   // Prints to stdout.
+print(str: string)      // Prints to stdout.
+println(str: string)    // Prints to stdout and appends a newline.
-scanln(arg)  // Recieves input from stdin.
+scanln(prompt: string)  // Recieves input from stdin.
 Takes an argument for the input prompt.
 clock()                 // Returns the number of seconds passed since January 1st, 1970.
+parse(foo)              // Parses to a 64-bit float, Kaze's number type.
+Errors if it fails to parse the argument.
 ```

 ## Note on statement termination